shirish93/shirish93.github.io/_posts/2023-12-12-data-engineering-team.md

 ---
-layout: post
-title: How our squad integrated data scientists and software engineers
 author: shirish
 categories:
 - engineering
 - leadership
 - teamwork
-image: assets/images/teamwork2.png
 featured: false
 hidden: false
+image: assets/images/teamwork2.png
 image_description: Image generated using Gemini AI.
 Will be replaced soon.
+last_modified_at: '2026-08-04'
+layout: post
+title: How our squad integrated data scientists and software engineers
 ---

 Our team integrated data scientists and engineers into a single team.
 We learned important lessons as we tested different team structures and planning regimen.
 This essay takes us through our journey.